Skokie Dethatching Lawn Services

 Skokie’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits the disposal of organic yard waste—including dethatched material—in household trash.
-Skokie enforces these regulations through its municipal yard waste collection program, supporting local waste reduction goals.
-Residents must use biodegradable paper bags or rigid containers (no plastic bags) for curbside collection, and follow all bundling and separation requirements.
-On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and dethatched material is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-The University of Illinois Extension offers best practices for composting thatch, and the Skokie Park District provides educational resources for sustainable yard care.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact:
+Under the Illinois Environmental Protection Act (415 ILCS 5), organic waste such as dethatched thatch cannot be disposed of in household trash.
+Skokie’s municipal program supports waste reduction by requiring yard waste to be placed in biodegradable paper bags or rigid containers for curbside collection.
+On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+Residents should avoid using plastic bags and ensure that dethatched material is free of contaminants.
+For composting best practices and local guidelines, contact:

 Skokie Park District